benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 ### Second Order Effects
 1. A user who participates in the "Change Withdrawal Address Broadcast" may cause the attacker to "give up" early and instead start to slash.
 For some users, the thought of getting slashed is preferrable to giving an adversary any funds.
-2. The attacker may set up their own unverified list of their own Change Withdrawal Address Acceptance file and nodes adopting this list to break ties in their favor.
+2. The attacker may set up their own unverified list of their own Change Withdrawal Address Acceptance file and nodes adopting this list to break ties in their favour.
 3. The attacker may set up their own Change Withdrawal Address Broadcast to reject signatures not matching their attack.

 # Documentation
 ## Change Withdrawal Address Acceptance File
-A file intended to be preloaded with all consensus layer withdrawal credentials and verifiable execution layer deposit address.
+A file intended to be preloaded with all consensus layer withdrawal credentials and verifiable execution layer deposit addresses.
 This file will be generated by a script and able to be independently verified by community members using the consensus and execution layers, and intended to be included by all clients, enabled by default.
 Client nodes are encouraged to enable packaging this independently verifiable list with the client software, and enable it by default to help further protect the community from unsuspected attacks.

 depositAddress.csv format (both fields required):
 ```withdrawal credential, withdrawal address```